Modine (MOD) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the heating and cooling products maker had lost 2.77% over the past month, lagging the Auto-Tires-Trucks sector's gain of 5.58% and the S&P 500's gain of 1.18% in that time.
+Prior to today's trading, shares of the heating and cooling products maker had lost 5.66% over the past month.
+This has lagged the Auto-Tires-Trucks sector's loss of 3.49% and the S&P 500's gain of 0.85% in that time.

-Investors will be hoping for strength from Modine as it approaches its next earnings release.
-The company is expected to report EPS of $0.48, down 15.79% from the prior-year quarter.
+Modine will be looking to display strength as it nears its next earnings release, which is expected to be May 24, 2023.
+On that day, Modine is projected to report earnings of $0.48 per share, which would represent a year-over-year decline of 15.79%.
 Our most recent consensus estimate is calling for quarterly revenue of $604.6 million, up 5.26% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Modine.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Modine.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Modine is holding a Zacks Rank of #3 (Hold) right now.
+Modine is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Modine is currently trading at a Forward P/E ratio of 7.61.
-This represents a discount compared to its industry's average Forward P/E of 12.62.
+Investors should also note Modine's current valuation metrics, including its Forward P/E ratio of 7.79.
+Its industry sports an average Forward P/E of 12.32, so we one might conclude that Modine is trading at a discount comparatively.

-It is also worth noting that MOD currently has a PEG ratio of 0.3.
+We can also see that MOD currently has a PEG ratio of 0.31.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Automotive - Original Equipment stocks are, on average, holding a PEG ratio of 0.67 based on yesterday's closing prices.
+Automotive - Original Equipment stocks are, on average, holding a PEG ratio of 0.61 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report